Interview by Marko Syrjala

 Did you do any gigs with Ozone Monday?

-Yeah, we did some gigs around New Jersey, nothing major, just played a couple of the clubs.
+Yeah, we did some gigs around New Jersey.
+Nothing major.
+I just played a couple of the clubs.

 I can guess that all the people were screaming for Skid Row songs?